 Question for oral answer to the Commission (O-000042/2021)

-Subject: Plans and actions to accelerate the transition to innovation without the use of animals in research, regulatory testing and education
+Subject: Plans and measures to accelerate the transition to animal-free innovation in research, regulatory testing and education

 by Jytte Guteland (S&D), Sirpa Pietikäinen (PPE), Anja Hazekamp (The Left), Tilly Metz (Greens/EFA), Manuel Bompard (The Left), Eleonora Evi (Greens/EFA), Martin Buschmann (NI), Younous Omarjee (The Left), Sylwia Spurek (Greens/EFA), Francisco Guerreiro (Greens/EFA), Petras Auštrevičius (Renew), Nikolaj Villumsen (The Left), Thomas Waitz (Greens/EFA), Mick Wallace (The Left), Alexis Georgoulis (The Left), Clare Daly (The Left), Niels Fuglsang (S&D), Günther Sidl (S&D), Manuela Ripa (Greens/EFA), Pascal Durand (Renew), Pär Holmgren (Greens/EFA), Annika Bruna (ID), Caroline Roose (Greens/EFA), Rosa D’Amato (Greens/EFA), Aurélia Beigneux (ID), Heidi Hautala (Greens/EFA), Marie Toussaint (Greens/EFA), Veronika Vrecionová (ECR), Kira Marie Peter-Hansen (Greens/EFA), Michal Wiezik (EPP), Sarah Wiener (Greens/EFA), Tiziana Beghin (NI), Alice Kuhnke (Greens/EFA), Katalin Cseh (Renew), Ville Niinistö (Greens/EFA), Marina Kaljurand (S&D), June 9, 2021